-Mr. Alarcón, our Chairman of the Board and Chief Executive Officer, is also the beneficial owner of all the shares of Series C preferred stock which are convertible into 760,000 shares of Class A common stock, subject to certain adjustments.
+As of December 31, 2021, 380,000 shares of Series C preferred were outstanding.
+Raúl Alarcón, our Chairman of the Board and Chief Executive Officer, is the beneficial owner of all the shares of Series C preferred stock which are convertible into 760,000 shares of Class A common stock, subject to certain adjustments.